mathurinm/mathurinm.github.io/_posts/2024-07-25-cnrs_inria_advice.md

 INRIA has issued a very useful guide: [Advice for Applicants for a Young Graduate Scientist Position at Inria](https://www.inria.fr/sites/default/files/2021-01/CE_guide-applicant-CRCN.pdf).

+TLDR:
+- the application requires lots of work and communication with the teams you apply to: start in october
+- show 5 to 10 years ambition in your research project, depart from your PhD works
+- do not be too technical, neither in the research project, nor in the audition
+- keep in mind that most members of the jury are not expert in your research area
+- ask for a lot of feedback on every part of your application (project discussion and proofreading, audition rehearsals)

 ### Most important advice: talk to many people
 Those selection processes are very peculiar and very different from what you've been used to in your PhD and postdoc. **You need to talk to as many people as possible!** There are three categories of person to contact: